Warner Bros. opens Run All Night nationwide on March 13th, 2015.

 LN: The hardest thing to do is to be drunk.
 There's a great Irish actor called Cyril Cusack who's dead now.
 He could do it such a subtle way.
 I actually just try to copy what he would do.
 You can so overplay that kind of stuff.

 NYC MOVIE GURU: Ed, how do you feel about the issue of gun control?

 EH: I'm a supporter of the Brady campaign.
 I don't know how effective it is, but I do support their cause.
 I have nothing against hunting, but I don't know why you need a semi-automatic weapon to hunt.
 It doesn't make sense to me.

 NYC MOVIE GURU: Which actors from the Golden Age of American Cinema would you have liked to worked with?

 EH: I would've loved to work with Kirk Douglas, Henry Fonda and James Stuart.
-I actually had a change to work with Paul Newman before he died which was great.
+I actually had a chance to work with Paul Newman before he died which was great.